AhmetCemalO/labcamsac/README.md

  * `recorder_path` the path of the recorder, how to handle substitutions - needs more info.

-3. Aditional parameters:
+3. Additional parameters:

  * 'CamStimTrigger' - controls the arduino camera trigger, see the duino examples folder.

 ### UDP and ZMQ:

-``labcams`` can listen for UDP or ZMQ commands.
+``neucams`` can listen for UDP or ZMQ commands.

 To configure use the command ``"server":"udp"`` in the end of the config file.